cloud-bulldozer/benchmark-operator/docs/metadata.md

 The metadata collection will now be enabled however as there is no Elasticsearch information defined it will fail.

-- Add the Elasticsearch server and Port information
+- Add the Elasticsearch server information
 ```yaml
 apiVersion: ripsaw.cloudbulldozer.io/v1alpha1
 kind: Benchmark